The Commission Receivable Journal Entry is to record the accrued Commission.

 Commission Receivable Journal Entry Example:

-Quiet Company is a dealer whose business is to sell Air Conditioners of Noisy Company.
-Quiet company is an agent of Noisy company.
-The Commission rates are 5% on the value of goods sold and are paid once in 3 months (quarterly).
+Quiet Company is a dealer that sells Noisy Company’s air conditioners.
+Quiet Company is an agent of Noisy Company.
+The Commission rates are 5% on the value of goods sold and are paid once every three months (quarterly).

-So, Quiet company accrues the Commission receivable for the current month by debiting the receivable and crediting the income account for Rs.2,50,000.
+So, Quiet Company accrues the Commission receivable for the current month by debiting the receivable and crediting the income account for $2,50,000.

-Commission receivable is an income general ledger.
-The entity needs to check for the certainty of receiving the Commission before recognition those in the books of accounts.
+Commission receivables are income general ledger items.
+The entity needs to check the certainty of receiving the Commission before recognizing it in the books of accounts.

 Have you heard the term revenue recognition criteria?

-Accounting of transaction requires adhering to certain rules, framework and standards set up by the governing bodies.
-So, the book keeping team shall follow their respective GAAP.
+Transaction accounting requires adhering to specific rules, frameworks, and standards set up by the governing bodies.
+Therefore, the bookkeeping team shall follow their respective GAAP.

 We have tried to add a couple of conditions below that need to be satisfied for revenue recognition.